 As a whole, what emerges is a new and dynamic art scene, one particularly attuned to the contemporary world.
 Both intergenerational and international, Lemaniana is at the intersection of creation and ideas in complete harmony with the most important issues of our time.
 Works by emerging artists dialogue with those by their established colleagues, or with the work of unknown individuals who have nevertheless dedicated their lives to their practice.
 Far from simply reflecting current socio-political and cultural developments, the artists presented here assume and embody change.
 Their practice, often at the juncture of art and politics, forges the sensibilities of tomorrow.

-Lemaniana is a proposal by Andrea Bellini, with the collaboration of Mohamed Almusibli, Jill Gasparina and Stéphanie Moisdon.
+Lemaniana is a project ideated by Andrea Bellini, with the collaboration of Mohamed Almusibli, Jill Gasparina and Stéphanie Moisdon.
 After examining 829 portfolios, they narrowed the field to 58 artist, duos and collectives, aged between 22 and 87 years old, from 24 nations.
 The exhibition fills all the spaces in the Centre d’Art Contemporain Genève.
 It includes the projection of audiovisual works in the Cinema Dynamo, and a programme of performances organized in collaboration with the Arsenic and its director Patrick de Rham, with the aim to be presented in Lausanne between October 13 and 17, 2021.

 This ambitious project will be accompanied by a richly illustrated exhibition catalogue that will include essays by each of the members of the curatorial committee, as well as a reflection on independent spaces by Roxane Bovet.